samsoud/servicebus/Readme.md

 C# Example:
-Provide a parameters for sevice bus queue  send and receive
+Providing a parameters for sevice bus queue for sending and receiving
 # servicebus
-This code was updated from micosoft
+This code was updated from micosoft code provided parameters to both codes
-I have provided parameters to both codes so you dont have to include it  in the file This willhelpthe automation for any C# embeded variable
+This will help the automation for any C# embeded variable